January 21, 2022

 Payroll compliance considerations

-Processing payroll and maintaining U.S. payroll records can be very complex, especially if your company has locations operating in more than one state or you have remote employees working in multiple states.
+Processing payroll and maintaining payroll records can be very complex, especially if you have remote employees working in multiple states.
 Many states have unique payroll requirements — employers with employees in those states are responsible for complying with all such requirements.

 • Federal income tax withholding - U.S. employers must withhold and file federal income taxes on behalf of all of their employees.